dafiti-group/data-and-analytics-training/laboratory/data-pipeline/LAB-pipeline.md

 The others fields you can keep the default value:

- **Target:** this variable defines where Glove will create the table with the results of each step of your named query, in this case we want to create the tables in Redshift, so you can keep the default value
+ **Target:** this variable defines where Glove will create the table with the results of each step of your named query, in this case we want to create the tables in Spectrum (S3), so you can keep the default value

 13. Click `Add`, then it should add a shell script with values you inserted.
 This script runs a Glove process and execute your NQ.